 This step involves the identification of up to three (3) transportation improvement alternatives, including typical sections, that could be applied to the Reams Road area.
 Each alternative will be evaluated based on impacts to the human environment (neighborhoods, businesses, community assets, historic resources), the natural environment (wetlands and habitat for threatened or endangered species, drainage), the physical environment (access management, right-of-way, travel patterns, potential contamination sites), and costs.

 A key component of this study is the open and transparent exchange of information and feedback from stakeholders and the general public.
 Throughout the study, public feedback will be collected and reviewed.
 Individuals can remain informed about the study’s progress through this website, newsletters, and public meetings.
 After the second public meeting, the study recommendations were presented to the Orange County Local Planning Agency (LPA).
-The study concludes with the Orange County Board of County Commissioners (BCC) taking action on the study recommendations at the BCC Public Hearing.
+The study concluded with the Orange County Board of County Commissioners (BCC) taking action on the study recommendations at the BCC Public Hearing.
 The Preferred Alignment Alternative was approved by the BCC and the proposed improvements will move forward into the design phase, once funding is available.